Emergency Fund Calculator

 What expenses should I include when calculating my emergency fund?

 Include only essential expenses: housing (rent/mortgage), utilities, food and groceries, transportation, insurance premiums, minimum debt payments, and other necessities.
-Do NOT include discretionary spending like entertainment, dining out, vacations, or subscription services.
-In an emergency, you would cut non-essential spending, so your emergency fund should only cover the bare minimum to survive.
+Do NOT include discretionary spending like entertainment, dining out, or vacations.

 Where should I keep my emergency fund?